Iterations of symplectomorphisms and p-adic analytic actions on the Fukaya category: Generic and the proof of Theorem

-Finally, the purpose of the condition (\ref{cpcond:discswithfixed}) is that the coefficients of the family $\fM^\Lambda_{\alpha}$ lie in $R_\cP$ and in $K_g$ so that one can define the family $\fM^{K_g}_{\alpha}$ (analogous to $\fM^{K}_{\alpha}$ defined before).
-This condition is not strictly necessary, but it is more convenient to include it. \begin{note} The signs in conditions (\ref{cpcond:ainfty})-(\ref{cpcond:gplikemap}) come from the orientation of the corresponding moduli space of discs, and they are identical to signs in the analogous sums defined before.
-For instance, the signs of the summands of (\ref{cpcond:ainfty}) (and its subsum (\ref{cpcond:discswithfixed})) are the same as the signs in the sums defining the $A_\infty$-structure.
-Similarly, the signs in (\ref{cpcond:family}) are the same as the signs in (\ref{eq:introstructurenovikov}), (\ref{eq:structurenovikov}) and (\ref{eq:padicstructuremaps}).
-As mentioned in Note \ref{note:signs} these signs are standard and omitted throughout the paper. \end{note} \begin{rk} The convergence assumptions in (\ref{cpcond:halgf})-(\ref{cpcond:gplikemap}) are needed, since we are no longer in the monotone setting, and these sums are not finite.
-However, using Fukaya's trick, one can show that the convergence holds for sufficiently small non-zero $|f|$, resp. $|f_1|$, $|f_2|$. \end{rk} Recall that we define $K_{g}\subset \Lambda$ to be the field of fractions of $R_{\cP}$, and $\mu_g:K_g\to\bQ_p$ to be the map induced by $\mu_{big}|_{R_\cP}$.
+Finally, the purpose of condition (\ref{cpcond:discswithfixed2}) is that the coefficients of the family $\fM^\Lambda_{\alpha}$ lie in $R_g$ and in $K_g$ so that one can define the family $\fM^{K_g}_{\alpha}$ (analogous to $\fM^{K}_{\alpha}$ defined before).
+This condition is not strictly necessary, but it is more convenient to include it. \begin{note} The signs in conditions (\ref{cpcond:ainfty2})-(\ref{cpcond:gplikemap2}) come from the orientation of the corresponding moduli space of discs, and they are identical to signs in the analogous sums defined before.
+For instance, the signs of the summands of (\ref{cpcond:ainfty2}) (and its subsum (\ref{cpcond:discswithfixed2})) are the same as the signs in the sums defining the $A_\infty$-structure.
+Similarly, the signs in (\ref{cpcond:family2}) are the same as the signs in (\ref{eq:structurenovikov}) and (\ref{eq:padicstructuremaps}).
+As mentioned in Note \ref{note:signs} these signs are standard and omitted throughout the paper. \end{note} \begin{note} The convergence assumptions in (\ref{cpcond:halgf2})-(\ref{cpcond:gplikemap2}) are needed, since we are no longer in the monotone setting, and these sums are not finite.
+However, using Fukaya's trick (or reverse isoperimetric inequalities \cite{gromansolomonreverse,duvalreverse},\cite[Appendix A]{abouzaidhmscorrections}) for $\tilde L$, as well as $\{L_i\}$, one can show that the convergence holds for sufficiently small non-zero $|f|$, resp. $|f_1|$, $|f_2|$. \end{note}